Did you know that Halloween has Irish roots?

 Stuart Townsend appeared opposite the late R&B singer Aaliyah in the movie.

-The film may not have gotten rave reviews, but it rocketed its Irish star into the spotlight – so job well done!
+The film may not have received rave reviews, but it rocketed its Irish star into the spotlight – so job well done!

 In 1992, legendary director Francis Ford Coppola finally brought an accurate version of Irishman Bram Stoker’s masterpiece “Dracula” to the silver screen.